Money Tree Not Growing? 8 Problems & Easy Fix!

 Solution

-The money tree is a fast-growing plant, and therefore, you should check on it to find out if it has space in its pot.
+The money tree is a fast-growing plant; therefore, you should check on it to find out if it has space in its pot.

 If your money tree is rootbound, you need to repot it in a bigger pot so that it has enough space for growth.
-While repotting, select a pot two inches larger than the plant and has working drainage holes.
+While repotting, select a pot two inches larger than the plant with working drainage holes.

-Consider repotting the money tree during early summer and spring as that is the plant’s growing season.
-Avoid repotting during winter as the plant can get stressed due to low temperature.
+Consider repotting the money tree during early summer and spring, as that is the plant’s growing season.
+Avoid repotting during winter, as the plant can get stressed due to low temperatures.

 Also Read: What Kind Of Pot Is Best For A Money Tree?